 These range from massage franchises, fitness centers, destination resorts, day spas and salons to a wide variety of private practice settings.
 An increasing number of massage therapists are maintaining independent practices in professional offices, or are working in group practices and hospitals with medical doctors, chiropractors, physical therapists, acupuncturists and psychologists.
 Other possibilities include home visits and on-site massage services in the workplace.

 MORE THAN CAREER TRAINING – IT’S A LIFE-CHANGING EXPERIENCE

 Over the past three decades, Body Therapy Institute has offered a complete entry-level training program for those interested in pursuing a professional career in massage therapy, for health care practitioners seeking to enhance their range of clinical skills and knowledge, and for those who are interested in the exploration and integration of body, mind, emotions and spirit.

-In our "whole-person" educational model, we approach the therapeutic process with a profound respect for our innate intelligence and self-healing capabilities.
+In our “whole-person” educational model, we approach the therapeutic process with a profound respect for our inner wisdom and self-healing capabilities.
 From this perspective, we view the practice of massage as both the application of knowledge and hands-on techniques – as well as a means of creative expression and self-discovery.
-Those who have graduated from the Diploma Program at BTI consistently tell us that it is a life-changing experience!
+Those who have graduated from BTI’s Diploma Program consistently tell us that it is a life-changing experience!

-- 98% of BTI graduates passed the national Massage & Bodywork Licensing Examination (MBLEx) in 2008-2012 on their first attempt.
-This compares to the current national pass rate for the MBLEx of just 77% – more than a 20-point difference!
+- 96% of BTI graduates passed the national Massage & Bodywork Licensing Examination (MBLEx) in 2008-2015 on their first attempt.
+This compares to the current national pass rate for the MBLEx of just 70% – more than a 25-point difference!

 - Over the history of the school, 90% of the students who enrolled in the Diploma Program have completed their training.